Rebecca & Tom Stark

 Begin your day in the Jonesboro Square at From the Heart Flowers & Gifts.
 Dianna always has great selection of candles and unique gift and/or holiday decorating items.
 And, just a hint, if you would like to surprise your significant other, From the Heart will deliver to Hidden Lake.

-Then head east into Anna where you will find eight stores of interest: Enchanted Gardens Flowers & Gifts, Hunting Traditions, This N That Flea Market & Antiques, Isom's Antiques, Jim & Dot's Western Wear, Country Cupboard Cafe & Gift Shop, and Memory Lane Antiques.
+Then head east into Anna where you will find eight stores of interest: Enchanted Gardens Flowers & Gifts, This N That Flea Market & Antiques, Isom's Antiques, Jim & Dot's Western Wear, Country Cupboard Cafe & Gift Shop, and Memory Lane Antiques.
 While you're at Isom's ask about their collection of Kirkpatrick Pottery.
 In the early 1900s, the manufacturing of Kirkpatrick Pottery was a big industry in Anna.
 Almost 2 million clay pipes were shipped to Europe in their heyday.
 The clay for Kirkpatrick pottery was mined at Kaolin Pond in Anna where a community of nearly 1700 once lived.
 Find a piece of Kirkpatrick pottery today and you will have discovered a true treasure.
 Most unusual are the Kirkpatrick pottery pigs - you'll never guess what they were used for! - and their infamous serpent vases, at least one of which is displayed in the Smithsonian.
-And if you're in the mood for a bite to eat while you're in Anna, the Brick House Grill, open Tuesday-Saturday, 4-9 and later, and the Country Cupboard, open Monday-Saturday, 11-2, serve up a tasty lunch and dinner on Friday from 4-8 pm.
+And if you're in the mood for a bite to eat while you're in Anna, the Brick House Grill, open Tuesday-Saturday, 4-9 and later, serves up a tasty dinner.

 Assuming that you still have some energy left, head up to the Makanda Boardwalk, a small collection of eclectic and very rustic shops just outside Giant City State Park whose owners pride themselves on their hippy origins.
 You'll find the Rainmakers Art Studio home to Dave Dardis, a talented coppersmith; Vision Art Studio which features the pottery work, paintings and more from numerous artists in the area; The Smelly Hippy featuring tye-die; and the Makanda Trading Company offering an international collection of items as well as Native Indian items.